-Internal audit carried out a benchmarking exercise to compare the level of reporting detail against six other local authorities that come under the same 'family group' as South Lanarkshire for sustainability (LGBF) Overall South Lanarkshire's report compares favourably with the other Councils reviewed.
+When the internal audit was carried out a benchmarking exercise comparing the level of reporting detail against six other local authorities that come under the same 'family group' as South Lanarkshire for sustainability (LGBF) was reviewed.
+Overall South Lanarkshire's report compared favourably with the other Councils reviewed.